dannwaneri/Penuelnwaneri/README.md

-I am an independent JavaScript Engineer and a great lover of [React](https://github.com/facebook/react) and [Node](https://github.com/nodejs).Most of my work is open source and publicly available on GitHub.
+I am an independent JavaScript Engineer and a great lover of [React](https://github.com/facebook/react) and [Node](https://github.com/nodejs). <br>
+Most of my work is open source and publicly available on GitHub.
 You can follow me on [Twitter](https://mobile.twitter.com/home) where I mostly tweet about react and fullstack technologies.